 Professor Sheena Murray

 Sheena Murray is an Assistant Professor of Economics at University of Tennessee Chattanooga.
-She joined the Department of Finance and Economics in the Fall of 2018, and she is excited to be a member of the Gary W. Rollins School of Business.
+She joined the Department of Finance and Economics in the Fall of 2018, and is excited to be a member of the Gary W. Rollins School of Business.